zirafa/bootstrap-grid-only/README.md

 Bootstrap's grid and responsive utility classes only, without any extras.
 Lightweight yet still powerful.
 Add styles to taste.

 # Instructions
-Compile grid.css.less with command line lessc, LessPHP (no extends), or you can use the precompiled CSS files.
+Include one of the precompiled grids (grid12.css, grid24.css, grid30.css, grid100.css) in your site, or customize and compile grid.css.less with command line lessc, LessPHP (no extends are used).
+Variables are defined in grid.css.less.

 # Included
 - Standard [Bootstrap grid classes](http://getbootstrap.com/css/#grid): columns, offsets, push and pull classes